 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Carolina Beach State Park.
 To search our database of park events, click the Events link on the Park Menu to the left.
 To arrange a special exploration of Carolina Beach State Park for your group or class, contact the park office.

 Educational materials about Carolina Beach State Park have been developed for grades 5-8 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Carolina Beach program introduces students to basic plant biology, focusing on carnivorous plants.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.

 Fishing: Fish from the river bank, the wheelchair-accessible fishing deck or launch your boat at the marina.
-Spot, flounder, sheepshead and striped bass are waiting at Carolina Beach State Park.
+Spot, flounder, sheepshead and speckled trout are waiting at Carolina Beach State Park.
 A North Carolina Coastal Recreational Fishing License is required to fish in the park.

 Flytrap Trail is a pleasant half-mile loop through pocosin, longleaf pine and turkey oak, and savanna communities.
 Venus flytraps can be seen along the edges of the pocosins, and native orchids bloom along the trail.
 Parts of the trail travel along wooden boardwalks.
 Please stay on the trail, which is marked with orange diamonds, to avoid damaging small and fragile plants.